 Converters that utilize spring and gas cylinders will oftentimes offer lifting capacities of 30-40 lbs.
 Electric models provide weight capacities that can reach as high as 80 lbs.
 The closer you get to the converter’s maximum capacity, the more difficult they are to operate.
 Some will require a lot of effort to lift, while others may be difficult to push down.
 Adding two large 27” monitors with their base attached can exceed 50 lbs. quickly.

 The benefits that a standing desk converter can provide are hard to ignore.
-While Varidesk’s popularity has certainly paved the way for this categories success, the ability to provide a quick fix for standing desk users is their biggest draw.
+While Varidesk’s popularity has certainly paved the way for these categories success, the ability to provide a quick fix for standing desk users is their biggest draw.
 If you do not want to assemble a desk or cannot replace your existing desk, a standing desk converter is a perfect solution.
-However, if you have specific needs like a large range of motion and heavy weight capacities you should consider complete standing desk.
+However, if you have specific needs like a large range of motion and heavyweight capacities you should consider a complete standing desk.
 The converters lack of stability and usable working space are some of the biggest reasons I recommend the complete desk option.
-Regardless of the route you go, making sure you have taken all pros and cons into consideration to ensure a positive standing experience.
+Regardless of the route, you go, making sure you have taken all the pros and cons into consideration to ensure a positive standing experience.